-To receive full credit for each assignment, you will need to complete by the deadline and answer the questions correctly (or invoke one of the late work options outlined above).
+To receive full credit for each assignment, you will need to complete by the deadline and answer the questions correctly.

-Eight (8) "reading or text-based quizzes" (open book)
+Five to six (4-6) "reading or text-based quizzes" (open book)

-Three (3) "language usage (grammar/punctuation/language usage" quizzes will be required.
+Four or more (4-5) "language usage (grammar/punctuation/language usage" quizzes will be required.

-Discussion Forum: At least ten (10) discussion posts (50 points) and ten (10) response posts (50 points).
+Discussion Forum: At least five (5) discussion posts or collaboration assignments (50 points), some of which will include response requirements.